Note: This was originally posted on April 8, 2014. As of August 5th, I have made updates and edits based on continuing experience.

 2) smell: Since they only got picked up once/week, sometimes the pail would smell strongly

-Back in October, when we switched daycares we decided to cancel the diaper service.
+Back in October, when we switched to a new daycare, we decided to cancel the diaper service.
 The new daycare was $140/month more than the old one.
 I figured $80/month would be a big help to have back.
 Pre-folds are cheap and we already had covers and Snappis.
 Pre-folds are also the easiest to wash (I mean…they’re just cotton).

 A couple of days into it at the new daycare, and I was told that their state licensing rep would require me to have a new cover and Snappi with every change.
 Keep in mind that this was their first time allowing cloth diapers.